Institute for Real-World Education and Curriculum Advancement

 This fall, we will not only be accepting applications but also holding several informational sessions for educators who want to learn more about IRWECA.

-Beginning in January, selected interdisciplinary teams (consisting of at least 3 educators, 1 industry professional, and 1 curriculum facilitator) will meet once per month for 4 hours (each month through June) in order to learn more about the needs of their chosen industry as well as plan and develop an interdisciplinary curriculum module.
+Beginning in January, interdisciplinary teams (consisting of at least 3 educators, 1 industry professional, and 1 curriculum facilitator) will meet at times that work well for each team in order to learn more about the needs of their chosen industry as well as plan and develop an interdisciplinary curriculum module.
+Times will vary per individual team with a 2-hour “working meeting” and a separate 1-hour meeting with at least 1 representative from each team sharing more about their efforts as well as soliciting and offering feedback with regarding to the other participating teams.

-During the next academic (school) year, the educators will implement their interdisciplinary curriculum module(s) and will meet once per month for 4 hours (each month through December) in order to obtain support from the industry professional and curriculum facilitator assigned to their team.
+During the next academic (school) year, the educators will implement their interdisciplinary curriculum module(s) and will meet once per month as above (each month through December) in order to obtain support from the industry professional and curriculum facilitator assigned to their team.